f110/heimdallr/README.rst

 Deployment
 =============

-lagrangian-proxy is deployed to a kubernetes by the operator.
+heimdallr is designed to deploying to a kubernetes by the operator.
-You can deploying by yourself. but we highly recommend to using the operator.
+You also can deploying by yourself. but we highly recommend to using the operator.

 Depend on
 ---------------------